 If you would like to learn more about how version pinning and unpinning works with the build scheduler, you can read more about it in the scheduling behavior section.

 A resource version can also be disabled through the web UI on the resource version history page.
-These disabled versions will be not be used to schedule any further builds for any jobs that use the resource as an input.
+These disabled versions will not be used to schedule any further builds for any jobs that use the resource as an input.

 Disabled versions can also be re-enabled through the resource version history page.